lars-frogner/makemake.py/README.md

 You can also specify any additional compilation flags to use with the argument `FLAGS="<additional flags>"`.

+The set of flags used when `debug` or `fast` is added depends on the compiler.
+You can modify which flags to use, or include flags for more compilers, by editing the *debug_flags.ini* and *performance_flags.ini* files.
+Each line in these files has the following format: `<compiler>: <flags>`.

 Note that you can run *makemake.py* without any arguments to get some more compact usage instructions.